Eye Allergies: How to get relief from itchy, watery eyes

 If your allergy symptoms are relatively severe or over-the-counter eye drops are ineffective at providing relief, you may need your eye doctor to prescribe a stronger medication.

 Prescription eye drops and oral medications used to relieve eye allergies include:

-- Mast cell stabilizers.
-These medications cause changes in mast cells that prevent them from releasing of histamine and related mediators of allergic reactions.
-Because it may take several weeks for the full effects of mast cell stabilizers to take effect, these medications are best used before allergy season starts as a method to prevent or reduce the severity of future allergic reactions (rather than to treat acute allergic symptoms that already exist).
+These medications cause changes in mast cells, which prevents them from releasing of histamine and related mediators of allergic reactions.
+Because it may take several weeks for the full effects of mast cell stabilizers to take effect, these medications are best used before allergy season starts, as a method to prevent or reduce the severity of future allergic reactions (rather than to treat acute allergic symptoms that already exist).

-- Steroids.
 Corticosteroid eye drops are sometimes prescribed to provide relief from acute eye allergy symptoms.
-But potential side effects of long-term use of these medications include high eye pressure, glaucoma and cataracts, so they typically are prescribed for short-term use only.
+Potential side effects of long-term use of these medications include high eye pressure, glaucoma and cataracts, so they are typically prescribed for short-term use only.